ESIPFed/science-on-schema.org/guides/Dataset.md

 ### Distributions

-Where the [schema:url](https://schema.org/url) property of the Dataset should point to a landing page, the way to describe how to download the data in a specific format is through the [schema:distribution](https://schema.org/distribution) property.
+While the [schema:url](https://schema.org/url) property of the Dataset should point to a landing page, the way to describe how to download the data in a specific format is through the [schema:distribution](https://schema.org/distribution) property.
 The "distribution" property describes where to get the data and in what format by using the [schema:DataDownload](https://schema.org/DataDownload) type.
 If your dataset is not accessible through a direct download URL, but rather through a service URL that may need input parameters jump to the next section [Accessing Data through a Service Endpoint](#dataset-service-endpoint).

 ![Distributions](/assets/diagrams/dataset/dataset_distribution.svg "Dataset - Distributions")